-Genome assembly requires large memory and most likely many of you have already been running genome assembly using the high memory nodes with < 250GB.
-In some cases, 500GB is not enough, and most have seen a similar error from your job script.
+Some analyses, like genome assembly, require large memory.
+Some users have already run genome assembly using our high memory nodes with < 250GB.
+However, in some cases, 500GB is not enough and may result in an error from the job handler.

-NCGAS partners with Pittsburg Supercomputing Center (PSC)to provide researchers with access to Bridges that provides large memory nodes with 3TB and 12TB.
-To make this transition easy, this guide helps you get started on Bridges.
+NCGAS partners with Pittsburg Supercomputing Center (PSC) to provide researchers with access to Bridges, a supercomputer that provides large memory nodes with 3TB and 12TB.
+This guide is designed to make the transition from Carbonate to Bridges easy.

 Bridges is slightly different from Carbonate

 - Different computers, different file systems, so the data is not shared between the two computers.
-For example, logging into Carbonate, you can access the files on dc2/scratch, and files in your Karst directory (/N/u/username/Karst).
-The file system is shared between the computers, but not with Bridges.
-These file paths “N/dc2/scratch/username” doesn’t exist in Bridges.
-This means the files need to be moved from Mason/Carbonate to Bridges.
-More on how to do this is explained later
+For example, the Slate file system is shared between computers, but not with Bridges.
+The file path “/N/slate/$USER” doesn’t exist in Bridges.
+This means your files need to be moved from Carbonate to Bridges.
+More on how to do this later.

 - Job schedulers are different, so the job scripts are written for IU computers: Carbonate needs to be altered for Bridges.
 Carbonate uses a job scheduler called TORQUE and Bridges uses another called SLURM.
-More on how the job script needs to translated can be found here or use the awesome power of Google.
+More information on converting your job script can be found here, or use the awesome power of Google.